Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Theoretical results

 Assumption A gives some conditions for the design matrix, requiring $\bX$ has a non-degenerate covariance matrix $\bSigma$ in terms of its eigenvalues.
 This is important for deriving the high-dimensional LASSO property with $\alpha\in[0,1]$ under both $\Hb_0$ and $\Hb_1$.
-Moreover, it also requires that $X_{ij}$ is bounded by some big constant $M>0$, which has been commonly used in the literature.
 Assumption B mainly requires the underlying error term $\epsilon_i$ has non-degenerate variance.
 Assumption C imposes some restrictions on the moments of the error terms as well as the design matrix.
 In particular, Assumption C.1 requires that $\bv^\top\bX\epsilon$, $\bv^\top\bX e(\tilde{\btau})$, as well as $X_{ij}$ have non-degenerate variances.
 Moreover, Assumption C.2 requires that the errors have at most fourth moments, which is much weaker than the commonly used Gaussian or sub-Gaussian assumptions.
 Both Assumptions C.1 and C.2 are basic moment conditions for bootstrap approximations for the individual-based tests.
-See Lemma C.6 in the appendix.
+See Lemma C.6 in the proof.
 Assumptions D.1 - D.3 are some regular conditions for the underlying distribution of the errors, requiring $\epsilon$ has a bounded density function as well as bounded derivatives.
 Assumption D.2 also requires the density function at $\bx^\top(\bbeta^*-\bbeta^{(j)})+b_k^*$ to be strictly bounded away from zero.
 Lastly, Assumption E imposes some conditions for the parameter spaces in terms of $(s_0,n,p,s,\bbeta^{(1)},\bbeta^{(2)})$.
 Specifically, Assumption E.1 scales the relationship between $s_0$, $n$, and $p$, which allows $s_0$ can grow with the sample size $n$. {This condition is mainly used to establish the high-dimensional Gaussian approximation for our individual tests.} Assumption E.2 also gives some restrictions on $(s_0,s,n,p)$.
 Note that both Assumptions E.1 and E.2 allow the data dimension $p$ to be much larger than the sample size $n$ as long as the required conditions hold.
 Assumption E.3 requires that the regression coefficients as well as signal jump in terms of its $\ell_1$-norm are bounded.
 Assumption E.4 imposes the regularization parameter $\lambda_\alpha=O(\sqrt{\log(pn)/n})$, which is important for deriving the desired error bound for the LASSO estimators under both $\Hb_0$ and $\Hb_1$ using our weighted composite loss function.
-See Lemmas C.9 - C.11 in the appendix.
+See Lemmas C.9 - C.11 in the proof.